MooersLab/latexemacs28/README.md

 ```

 ## Rationale
-The other configurations that I have posted work with Emacs 29.0.5 or emacs 30.
+The other Emacs configurations posted on MooersLab work with Emacs 29.0.5 or emacs 30.
 However, many people use Emacs 28.2 and will continue to do so for several years.
-There are slight differences in available features of these configurations.
+There are slight differences in the available features of these configurations.
 In addition, the packages have to be compiled with the corresponding version of the elisp compiler.

 ## Where it works
 This configuration works with Mac OS 10.15 and Mac 13.1.